bertdeblock/gember/README.md

       classBased?: boolean;
       // Copy the generated component to the clipboard, instead of writing it to disk: copy?: boolean;
+      // The current working directory to run the component generator in: cwd?: string;
       // Log the generated component to the console, instead of writing it to disk: log?: boolean;
       // Generate a nested colocated component, e.g. `foo/bar/index.gts`: